AIDY-F2N/NexSlice-Docker-Compose/README.md

 | **Kubernetes**     | Production-grade orchestration for clusters of containers, providing **scalability and resilience**.|

 In this repository, we use **Docker Compose** for simplicity and reproducibility.
-NexSlice is also available on **Kubernetes** for larger-scale experiments:  https://github.com/AIDY-F2N/NexSlice
+NexSlice is available on both standard Kubernetes (k8s) and lightweight k3s clusters, supporting scalable and reproducible 5G slicing experiments.:  https://github.com/AIDY-F2N/NexSlice

 ### Docker and Docker Compose commands reminders